 Respiratory Syncytial Virus (RSV) Information

 RSV is a highly contagious viral infection that can spread easily.
 When an infected person speaks, coughs or sneezes, their infectious droplets can be breathed in by others.
-RSV commonly affects children; however, it can also cause severe illness in older adults.
+RSV commonly affects infants and children; however, it can also cause severe illness in older adults.

 Vaccination is a safe and effective way to help protect yourself from serious disease caused by RSV infection.